smubia/dap-2017/Sem 1 - Data Analytics/02 - Python Basics/python-Basic-2.md

 1. Download [this file](https://drive.google.com/open?id=0B4co3D7kCi9oSGFFdWd3YkdkdU0)
 2. Create a new Folder in your "AnacondaProjects Folder" called "Datasets"
 3. Place the data into the folder
-3. Using Pandas, try to read the file and print the first 5 rows from the data file.
+4. Using Pandas, try to read the file and print the first 5 rows from the data file.
+5. After you are done with creating a dataframe, write the dataframe into a file called "new_data.csv". *Figure out how to do this using Panda's function.*

 ### Output